smmbll/todo-mvc-vanilla/README.md

 # Todo MVC in Vanilla JS

-This is a quick example of MVC architecture done in Vanilla JS.
+This is a quick example of MVC patterning done in nothing more complicated than Vanilla JS.

 ## Install

-The app comes with two types of storage: static and dynamic.
-In order to use the dynamic version, you’ll need to have MongoDB installed (https://www.mongodb.com/download-center?jmp=nav).
-If you use homebrew, this is as easy as
+Mongo is the DB of choice here, which you can get at (https://www.mongodb.com/download-center?jmp=nav); or, if you use homebrew, it's as easy as

 	brew update
 	brew install mongodb

-Once you've got MongoDB installed, you can download all assets (npm and bower modules) with
+Once you've got MongoDB installed, and assuming that you have npm, you can download all assets (npm and bower modules) with

 	npm run setup

-To start the dev server, just use
+To start the dev server (localhost:4000), just use

 	npm start